WAIFS AND UNSUNG HEROES;

 overwhelmed and paralyzed--or furious enough to buck that rider

-Borderline seizes this opportunity to sanction
+Borderline seizes that as an opportunity to sanction

 her punishing and abandoning behaviors--and you're damned when

-hours, overeating, etc., just to cope!
+working longer hours, overeating, etc., just to cope!

 that therapeutic professionals are immune to Borderlines?
 Think